coverclock/com-diag-codex/README.md

 Intel NUC5i7RYH
 Intel Core i7-5557U @ 3.10GHz x 8
 Ubuntu 16.04.3 LTS "xenial"
-Linux nickel 4.10.0-28-generic #32~16.04.2-Ubuntu SMP Thu Jul 20 10:19:48 UTC
-2017 x86_64 x86_64 x86_64 GNU/Linux
+Linux 4.10.0
-gcc (Ubuntu 5.4.0-6ubuntu1~16.04.5) 5.4.0 20160609
+gcc 5.4.0

-"Lead"
+"Lead" (WORK IN PROGRESS)
 Raspberry Pi 3 Model B (64-bit ARM)
 Broadcom BCM2837 Cortex-A53 ARMv7 @ 1.2GHz x 4
-aspbian GNU/Linux 8.0 "jessie"
+Raspbian GNU/Linux 8.0 "jessie"
 Linux 4.4.34
 gcc 4.9.2

+"Bronze" (WORK IN PROGRESS)
+Raspberry Pi 2 Model B (32-bit ARM)
+Broadcom BCM2836 Cortex-A7 ARMv7 @ 900MHz x 4
+Raspbian GNU/Linux 8.0 "jessie"
+Linux 4.4.34
+gcc 4.9.2

 ## Building

-If you want to use OpenSSL 1.0.2, which is the default version for Ubuntu "xenial", install it using the Aptitude package manager.
-Similarly, this will install OpenSSL 1.0.1 for Raspbian "jessie", minus libssl-doc.
+If you want to use OpenSSL 1.0.2 on an X86_64 running Ubuntu "xenial" system, you can install it using the Aptitude package manager using the command below.
+This same command, minus libssl-doc, will install OpenSSL 1.0.1 for Raspbian "jessie" on the Raspberry Pi.

     sudo apt-get install openssl libssl-dev libssl-doc

-If you want to use OpenSSL 1.0.1t, which is the version used by the current Raspbian (jessie) on the Raspberry Pi 2 and 3, clone and build it.
+If you want to build OpenSSL 1.0.1t, which is the version used by the current Raspbian (jessie) on the Raspberry Pi 2 and 3, use the commands below.

     cd
     mkdir -p src